docker/docs/content/manuals/docker-hub/repos/manage/information.md

 ensures that others can find your images and use them effectively.

-You can only modify the repository information of repositories that aren't achived.
+You can only modify the repository information of repositories that aren't archived.
 If a repository is archived, you must unarchive it to modify the information.
 For more details, see [Unarchive a repository](../archive.md#unarchive-a-repository).

 ## Repository description